-An editor needs to be programmable.
+An editor should be programmable.
 Enter the wonderful runtime extensible world of Emacs Lisp.
 Lisp is fun, however strange it might look at first.
 It allows me to implement new things that I need, fix things that annoy me and tweak things to work exactly how I want.

-Here are some links to Emacs resources I tend to frequent:
+Here are some Emacs resources I tend to frequent:

 - GNU Emacs home page